French author Francois de la Rochefoucauld said that “to eat is a necessity, but to eat intelligently is an art.”

 Click here for a calculator that helps you identify how many calories your cat needs per day.

 How Often Should You Feed Your Adult Cat?

-After your cat reaches six months of age, you may feed him 2-3 meals per day.
+After your cat reaches 6 months of age, you may feed two to three meals per day.

 Also Read: Best Cat Food Guide

 #6 Senior Years (11+ Years)